 However, when a Double Taxation Treaty applies based on the tax residency of the recipient, the exemption or reduced tax rate established in the Double Taxation Treaty for such income shall apply, upon the taxpayer's evidence of their tax residency, in the form established in the corresponding legislation, given that the shareholder is the beneficial owner entitled to receive the income payments in respect of the New Shares.
-For this purpose, a special procedure approved by Order of the Ministry of Finance and Treasury, on April 13, 2000 is applicable to make any withholding at the corresponding rate for non-resident shareholders, and, when applicable, for the exclusion of the withholding, provided that the payment procedure involves financial entities domiciled, resident or represented in Spain that are depositaries or which manage the collection of income from such securities.
+For this purpose, a special procedure approved by Order of the Ministry of Finance and Treasury, on April 13, 2000 is applicable to make any withholding at the corresponding rate for non-resident shareholders, and for the exclusion of the withholding, when the payment procedure involves financial entities domiciled, resident or represented in Spain that are depositaries or which manage the collection of income from such securities.

-Pursuant to this regulation, upon distribution of the dividend, the Company will withhold on the gross income of the dividend a rate of 19% in 2021 and transfer the resulting net amount to the depositary.
-The depositary which gives evidence in the established form of the right to the entitlement to the application of reduced rates or exclusion of withholding from the non-resident shareholders shall immediately receive the excess amount withheld, for subsequent distribution to the dividend, provide their depositary with a certificate of tax residency issued by the relevant tax authority of their country of residence, stating that the investor is resident in such country in the terms defined in the relevant Double Taxation Treaty.
+Pursuant to this regulation, upon distribution of the dividend, the Company will withhold on the gross income of the dividend a rate of 19% in 2020 and transfer the resulting net amount to the depositary.
+The depositary which gives evidence in the established form of the right to the entitlement to the application of reduced rates or exclusion of withholding from the non-resident shareholders shall immediately receive the excess amount withheld, for subsequent distribution to the investors.
+To this end, the non-resident shareholders must, before the 10th of the month following the distribution of the dividend, provide the depositary with a certificate of tax residency issued by the relevant tax authority of their country of residence, stating that the investor is resident in such country in the terms defined in the relevant Double Taxation Treaty.
 In cases in which a reduced tax rate is provided by a Double Taxation Treaty pursuant to an Order establishing the use of a specific form, this form must be delivered instead of the certificate.
 Such tax residency certificates are generally valid for one year from the date of issue for these purposes, and must refer to the tax period in which the dividend is distributed.